The Music Man (2003 film): Production

 Although Variety reported that Broderick's real life wife Sarah Jessica Parker was being considered for the role of Marian, it ultimately went to Kristin Chenoweth.

 The film was shot in Burlington, Millbrook, Milton, Uxbridge, and Toronto in Ontario, Canada from April to July 2002.

-Clyde Alves reprises his role as Tommy Djillas from the 2000 Broadway revival.
+Clyde Alves and Cameron Adams reprised their roles as Tommy Djillas and as Zaneeta Shinn, respectively from the 2000 Broadway revival.

 Critical reception

 The film received mixed reviews.
-Many critics found it inferior to the original 1962 film version of the play, and Broderick's performance as Hill was generally compared unfavorably to Robert Preston's.
+Most critics found it inferior to the original 1962 film version of the play, and Broderick's performance as Hill was generally compared unfavorably to Robert Preston's.

 Edward Guthmann of the San Francisco Chronicle called it "passable entertainment" with "strong production values, excellent costumes and art direction, and a rich color palette that conjures cozy notions of small-town America in the early 20th century," but he felt it "never matches the 1962 film with its classic performance by the late Robert Preston.
 It was Preston ... who galvanized The Music Man with his vibrant, masculine authority ...
 Broderick, by comparison, is cute, wide-eyed, a bit squishy and about as dynamic and intimidating as Winnie the Pooh.
 His singing is adequate, his dancing heavy and forced. ...
 Meron and Zadan, who also produced the successful TV version of Annie in 1999 and the excellent Life with Judy Garland: Me and My Shadows in 2001, have developed a winning formula for quality television movies with bigger-than-usual budgets.
 The Music Man, handsome but misbegotten, doesn't match their usual standard."

 Writing for The New York Times, Michele Willens noted, "In The Music Man, Ms. Chenoweth finally gets a television part worthy of her talent," and she called the dances choreographed by Kathleen Marshall "inventive."

 Awards and nominations

-The production was nominated for five Emmy Awards, including Outstanding Choreography and Music Direction and Outstanding Art Direction, Costumes, and Single Camera Sound Mixing for a Miniseries or a Movie.
+The production was nominated for five Emmy Awards in the categories of Outstanding Choreography, Music Direction, Art Direction, Costumes, and Single Camera Sound Mixing for a Miniseries or a Movie.

 Jeff Bleckner was nominated for the Directors Guild of America Award for Outstanding Directing – Television Film but lost to Mike Nichols for Angels in America.